marafiq/adnanrafiq/blog/options-pattern-dotnet/index.md

 No. Me neither.
 It was a serious question except you are in JS/TS land.

-> The amazing .NET supports strongly typed configurations after all, it is a typed language.
+> The amazing .NET supports strongly typed configurations.
+After all, it is a typed language.

 The .NET8 offers three services to read the strongly typed configuration values, but each one is registered using different DI service lifetime (scope).